 Students are experiencing a full, robust complement of programming, including fine arts and physical education offerings.

 What does instruction look like when students have to quarantine?

-Students in quarantine from grades EC-5 will be assigned a D205 virtual teacher to support learning during quarantine.
+For the limited number of students who are away from school or required to quarantine by the health department, a D205 virtual teacher to support learning during quarantine.
 For grades EC-5, learning will be supported with synchronous (real-time, live, direct, and in-direct instruction) and asynchronous (pre-made, individual, and indirect instruction) activities during this time.

 Students in quarantine from grades 6-12 will engage in class through daily asynchronous activities posted to Google Classroom.
 For grades 6-12, learning will be supported with asynchronous (pre-made, individual, and indirect instruction) activities through Google Classroom and various instructional technology resources.

 Regardless of grade level, teachers will remain responsive to student learning by providing regular communication with students and feedback on assignments using District-approved digital communication platforms.